Mary P. Easley: First Lady of North Carolina

-Easley became First Lady of North Carolina in 2001, when her husband was elected as the 72nd Governor of North Carolina.
-She was the first woman to maintain a separate career while serving as First Lady, and also the first Catholic to serve in the role.
+Easley became First Lady of North Carolina in 2001 when her husband was elected as the 72nd Governor of North Carolina.
+She was the first woman to maintain a separate career while serving as First Lady and the first Catholic to serve in the role.

-As First Lady, Easley promoted the arts and education, and led a campaign against underage drinking called The First Ladies' Initiative to Keep Children Alcohol Free.
-She established initiatives in teacher recruitment and infant immunization with a focus on North Carolinians who speak English as a second language.
-Easley served as the spokesperson for McDonald's Immunize for Healthy Lives Campaign, speaking to groups around the state about the importance of immunizing children in a timely manner.
+As First Lady, Easley promoted the arts and education and led a campaign against underage drinking called The First Ladies' Initiative to Keep Children Alcohol Free.
+She established initiatives in teacher recruitment and infant immunization, focusing on North Carolinians who speak English as a second language.
+Easley served as the spokesperson for McDonald's Immunize for Healthy Lives Campaign, speaking to groups around the state about the importance of immunizing children promptly.
 Easley led the North Carolina Institute of Medicine's Latino Health Task Force, a partnership between the institute and El Pueblo, Inc., as honorary chair.

-In 2002 she served as the spokesperson for the State Library of North Carolina's The Very Best Place to Start initiative, going on a state-wide speaking tour to ensure library access to children in North Carolina.
+In 2002, she served as the spokesperson for the State Library of North Carolina's The Very Best Place to Start initiative, going on a state-wide speaking tour to ensure library access for children in North Carolina.

 She volunteered at the North Carolina Museum of Art, recruiting international exhibits, organizing events, and assisting in fundraising efforts.
-In 2007 Easley went to France as part of a cultural exchange that brought a Monet exhibit to the museum.
-She also traveled as part of a cultural delegation to Estonia and St. Petersburg, Russia meeting with famous artists including Jüri Arrak, and helping the museum receive loaned art from the Hermitage Museum.
-Through her cultural exchanges, she obtained a $35 million collection of Auguste Rodin's work, and assisted in raising funds for the construction of a new Greek Art wing for the museum.
+In 2007, Easley went to France as part of a cultural exchange that brought a Monet exhibit to the museum.
+She also traveled as part of a cultural delegation to Estonia and St. Petersburg, Russia, meeting with famous artists, including Jüri Arrak, and helping the museum receive loaned art from the Hermitage Museum.
+Through her cultural exchanges, she obtained a $35 million collection of Auguste Rodin's work and assisted in raising funds to construct a new Greek Art wing for the museum.

 Easley commissioned a painting of the North Carolina Executive Mansion, titled The Governor's Mansion, by the artist William Mangum.